Salies/nihilanth-ghost-theme/README.md

 ![showcase](https://dl.dropboxusercontent.com/u/91728511/showcase.png)

 ##Installation
-**1.** Download the theme right here by clicking on "Clone or Download" and then "Download ZIP".
+**1.** Download the theme right here from the "Releases" section (it's always the name with "nihilanth").

 **2.** Upload the theme.
 If you have any questions just check the [Ghost Documentation](http://docs.ghost.org/usage/settings/).